top of page

 ANGER

 Disregarding building insurance risk could eventually make you beyond angry if disaster strikes.
-Have your carrier/broker come out to walk the property and discuss potential hazards (I would be available as well).
+Have your carrier/broker and local fire department come out to walk the property and discuss potential hazards (I would be available as well).
 Having a fire or other issues that could have been avoided will leave you angry and potentially broke.

 2.